michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-03-five-techniques.md

 ### The Follow-Up Task
 Don't let students simply accept the AI's recommendation.
 Require them to:

-- Challenge one of the "pros" listed—is it really an advantage in all contexts?
+- Challenge one of the "pros" listed,is it really an advantage in all contexts?
 - Add a disadvantage the AI missed
 - Argue for a *different* model than the AI recommended, using evidence
 - Identify which psychological or motivational theory supports or contradicts each approach